Thymis-io/thymis/docs/src/lib/docs/reference/ui/deploy.md

 ## Deployment Process

+Deploying can be done in different ways:

+### Over-the-Air (OTA) updates
+- Incremental updates that only transfer modified system changes
+- Atomic switching to new configurations after successful update
+- Minimal downtime and bandwidth usage
+- Automatic rollback on failure detection

+### Full Image Replacement
+- Complete system replacement for air-gapped environments or recovery scenarios
+- Manual installation process

+## Three-Phase Deployment
-Deploying follows a three-phase approach for each device:
+In Thymis, deployment follows a three-phase approach for each device:

 ### 1. Build Phase
 - The device's unique configuration is built into a deployable system closure
 - This is optimized for incremental changes to minimize bandwidth usage
 - Based on your current project state (either committed or included in the commit)

-### 2. Copy/Transfer Phase
+#### 2. Copy/Transfer Phase
 - The new system closure is transferred to the device
 - Only new paths are sent, minimizing data transfer
 - Secured via the established WebSocket connection